 - Find a provider who is knowledgeable about scaring on the cervix.
 Here is the unfortunate thing I find.
 If a provider believes in cervical scaring, the main direction they give is LEEP procedures.
 If there is no history of LEEP procedures, cervical scaring is completely discredited.
 This is a huge problem for the patient who doesn’t get the proper diagnosis or help, which could have less than ideal birth outcomes that go against what the patient desired.

 - Consider recommendations that are known for softening the cervix.
 This includes anything in the prostaglandin family: semen, evening primrose oil, borage oil to name a few.
-Placing any of these items on the cervix can help soften up the scar tissue ahead of time.
+Placing any of these items on the cervix once term can help soften up the scar tissue ahead of time.
+(Update: Do to current research associating evening primrose oil with premature rupture of membranes, I no longer recommend using it.)

 With my patients, I review potential risks for scaring at the first appointment.
 If the patient is open to it, we do an exam around 38-39 weeks and assess the cervix for any potential scaring.
 If I feel scar tissue on the outer os, we discuss me working on the scar tissue at every appointment and during labor, as needed.
 Nothing is 100%, but this often helps encourage the cervix to loosen and soften.
 Does this fit you?
 Do you feel like you have been or are at risk for cervical scaring and potential issues with dilating during labor?
 Let’s get the conversation going! #sacredjourneymidwifery